 Welcome to VideoTakes, my site for the work I do as an independent filmmaker.
 My most recent project, in partnership with writer Tom Horton and photographer Dave Harp, is Saving San Domingo.
 The half-hour documentary is a tribute to one of the nation’s oldest, surviving African-American communities, San Domingo, MD.

-While production has stalled due to the CoVid 19 virus, we hope to have the film finished by Fall 2020.
-What began as a chance discovery of the community by writer Tom Horton on a bike ride has grown into an amazing, unique story about the descendants of Haitians who came to Maryland soon after the slave rebellion that freed slaves in Santo Domingo, the old name for the island that nows includes Haiti and the Dominican Republic.
+What began as a chance discovery of the community by writer Tom Horton on a bike ride evolved into an intriguing, unique story about the descendants of Haitians who came to Maryland soon after the slave rebellion that freed slaves in Santo Domingo, the old name for the island that nows includes Haiti and the Dominican Republic.
 For more, visit our film website: sandomingo.org.

-In 2019, we completed two films that screened in the Chesapeake Film Festival in October and included in the DC Environmental Film Festival’s virtual festival.
-Both films (A Voice for the Rivers and Nassawango Legacy), along with our film about Smith Island (An Island Out of Time) will air on Maryland Public Television during Chesapeake Bay Week in late April.
-All our films are accessible via my Portfolio page.
+In 2019, we completed two films that screened in the Chesapeake Film Festival in October and were included in the DC Environmental Film Festival’s virtual festival.
+Both films (A Voice for the Rivers and Nassawango Legacy), along with our film about Smith Island (An Island Out of Time) aired on Maryland Public Television during Chesapeake Bay Week and will air on MPT again this year.
+All our films, and many of my previous films, are accessible via my Portfolio page.

 To learn more about me and my work, please peruse this site.